Stack v. Boyle: William Schneiderman

 At age 16, William Schneiderman joined the Young Communist League and later became the chairman of the Communist Party of California for a quarter of a century.
 Suffering from chronic heart trouble, he stepped down as chairman of the California Communist Party in 1964.
 In 1982, Schneiderman wrote his autobiography, Dissent on Trial, chronicling his struggles as a lifelong political activist.

 Rose Chernin Kusnitz

 Rochele Chernin was born in 1901 in Chasnik, Russia.
 She was renamed Rose when she landed at Ellis Island in 1913.
 Chernin became executive secretary of the Committee for the Protection of the Foreign Born, which she founded in 1950.
 By 1957, the Supreme Court heard Yates v.
 United States, in which Rose Chernin was named.
 In a landmark decision, Chernin’s earlier conviction was overturned, which ruled the Smith Act unconstitutional.

 Albert J. Lima

 California leader of the Communist Party.
 He spoke at the University of California at Berkeley in 1963, ending the school's 13-year ban on Communist speakers.
 He ran unsuccessfully twice as a Communist candidate for the House of Representatives.

 Other defendants

-Philip Marshall Connelly, Ernest Otto Fox, Carl Rude Lambert, Henry Steinberg, Oleta O'Connor Yates, and Mary Bernadette Doyle, for which no information is available.
+Philip Marshall Connelly, Ernest Otto Fox, Carl Rude Lambert, Henry Steinberg, Oleta O'Connor Yates, and Mary Bernadette Doyle were the remaining defendants.